 During his tenure with IAP, Awad, who has consistently rejected Israel's right to exist as a sovereign state, wrote a letter chastising the American Muslim magazine The Message, for having used the word “Israel” in one of its articles.
 Stating that hopefully this was “the result of an oversight,” Awad urged the periodical to “return to the terminology 'Occupied Palestine' to refer to that Holy Land.”

 In 1994, then-IAP president Omar Ahmad convened a meeting with Rafeeq Jaber and Awad to discuss the possibility of branching IAP out in another direction.
 As a result of that meeting, in June of 1994 these “IAP three” incorporated the Council on American Islamic Relations (CAIR)—as Awad put it, “to bridge the chasm of ignorance between Muslims in America and their neighbors.”
-Awad became the group’s executive director, and Ahmad was named chairman of the board.
+Awad became the group’s executive director—a post he continues to hold—and Ahmad was named chairman of the board.
 Awad then solicited his friend and colleague from the Bosnian Relief Committee, Ibrahim Hooper, to serve as CAIR’s communications director.
 With the help of a $5000 donation from the Texas-based Holy Land Foundation for Relief and Development (HLF)—yet another Hamas front group—CAIR opened up an office in Washington, DC.

 Though HLF was eventually shut down by federal authorities in 2001 for funneling millions of dollars to Hamas, Awad repeatedly defended the organization.
 During a May 2003 forum at the Johns Hopkins School of Advanced International Studies, for instance, he said: “I am sure if we … put under the microscope, every major civic or political organization in this country, including the Red Cross, you will see that some dollars went here and there in some country, but we don't shut down the entire operation of the Red Cross…”